viljami/meteor-collections/README.md

     var Bananas = new Meteor.Collection('bananas');

-If you don't use Meteor.collections -method the new collection is accessible through collections tracked.
+If you don't use Meteor.collections -method the new collection is not  accessible with Meteor.collections.
 If you still try it likely results in an error.

 ## TODO